Ferlab-Ste-Justine/clin-pipelines-dags/doc/test/etl_annotate_variant_setup.md

 A public dataset have been created to test the nextflow pipeline involved in the etl_annotate_variant dag.
 We shall download it and tweak it slightly.
 This only needs to be done once.

+Ask help from the bioinformatics team to obtain a copy of the dataset.
+You should ask for the "Post-Processing-Pipeline" test dataset.

 First follow the documentation here to download a copy: https://github.com/Ferlab-Ste-Justine/cqdg-denovo-nextflow/tree/feat/add-test-dataset?tab=readme-ov-file#testing-locally